codinglabsong/vanilla-gan/README.md

 **Vanilla GAN** is a PyTorch implementation of a Generative Adversarial Network trained on the MNIST digit dataset.
 The project provides lightweight scripts for data preparation and model training along with a configuration file for customizing hyper‑parameters.

-## Motivation
-This project was created in order to learn and implement GAN on a simple dataset.
-It was very helpful to understand not only how GAN works, but how to utilize this model through PyTorch.
-I hope to create more useful and impactful project based on this generative technology in the future.

 ## Features
 - **Configurable Training** – main parameters such as number of epochs, batch size and learning rate are defined in `config.yaml`:
   ```yaml